About the Design Lab

 The Design Lab is an open space available to the instructional technology and learning sciences community to explore emerging ideas in technology, design, and creativity for education and training.

 Come design, play, and collaborate around tools such as 3-printers, an embroidery machine, a laser cutter, and video games.
 Explore how these can be used to support learners in diverse settings.

 There are recurring activities in the design lab that everyone is welcome to attend.
 See the calendar for details.

 The design lab is located in room 270 in the Emma Eccles Jones Education Building at Utah State University.

 Aubrey Rogowski, an Instructional Technology and Learning Sciences (ITLS) student, serves as our Design Lab Manager this semester.
 If you have any ideas, questions, or needs in the design lab, please refer to her via email.

-This website has an entire tutorial with tips and tricks needed to learn to use the laser cuttter, and to stay safe.
+This laser cutter basic tutorial website features tips and tricks needed to learn to use the laser cuttter, and to stay safe.

 The videos on the website are intended to be followed along on a separate screen while you perform the actions that we model.
 Please use two computers, one for the tutorial and one you operate the software on.
 You may try a tablet to run the videos, but a computer would be ideal.
 The videos have been broken down to make it easier to review a skill that needs a bit more practice.